mtobesyajerry-sudo/law-firms1/SECURITY_IMPLEMENTATION_COMPLETE.md

 - No data stored on local or personal servers
 - All data resides in secure AWS infrastructure
 - Supabase provides enterprise-grade cloud security
-- SOC 2 Type II certified infrastructure
+- SOC 2 Type II-certified infrastructure (Supabase/AWS); application-level attestation not pursued

 ---